-Mr. Laverone graduated in 2013 from Emory Law School and in 2010 from George Washington University’s Elliott School of International Affairs.
-At Emory he served as director of the Emory Law School Supreme Court Advocacy Program, represented clients in five cases before the Court, and earned five national awards for trial practice.
+Louis graduated in 2013 from Emory Law School and in 2010 from George Washington University’s Elliott School of International Affairs.
+At Emory he served as Director of the Emory Law School Supreme Court Advocacy Program, represented clients in five cases before the Court, and earned five national awards for trial practice.